EvgenyKos/blanc/blanc_mt/README.md

 2. Calculate the relative score by executing `python run.py`.

-   I used the following specification to achive the hisgest score:
+   I used the following specification to achive the highest score:

    model_name = 'bert-base-multilingual-uncased',